 Scientists speculate that meteors or icebergs carved large holes in the earth to form these anomalies.
-Scattered across the edges of the lakes are other craters that never filled in with water, instead of taking an ovular shape filled with sand.
+Scattered across the edges of the lakes are other craters that never filled in with water instead of taking an ovular shape filled with sand.

 The National Forest Service has taken care of Lake Hiwassee’s shoreline to develop a natural experience ripe for water sports.
-Fishermen and boaters love these quiet waters, and a few marinas scattered across the shore guarantees you’re never too far from a put-in.
+Anglers and boaters love these quiet waters, and a few marinas scattered across the shore guarantees you’re never too far from a put-in.

 The Lake occupies a space cherished by the area’s original Cherokee inhabitants, and a historical museum recognizes the tribe’s contributions to the lake’s development.
-A nice blend of modern convenience and historical peace creates a wonderful space to relax at Lake Hiwassee.
+A nice blend of modern convenience and historical peace creates a beautiful space to relax at Lake Hiwassee.